-On January 9, 2015, the Office Depot board of directors held a meeting with representatives of Office Depot's senior management.
-PJSC and Simpson Thacher at the offices of Simpson Thacher in Washington, D.C.
+On January 9, 2015, the Office Depot board of directors held a meeting with representatives of Office Depot's senior management, PJSC and Simpson Thacher at the offices of Simpson Thacher in Washington, D.C.
 Messrs.
 Smith and Hare provided the Office Depot board of directors with an update regarding Office Depot's results of operations and other financial information for the last quarterly period in fiscal year 2014.
 Mr. Smith reported on the status of the negotiations and discussions with Staples regarding a potential business combination transaction.
 Simpson Thacher then reviewed with the Office Depot board of directors, among other matters, the directors' fiduciary duties under applicable law in connection with the board's consideration of Staples' proposal and other potential strategic alternatives, and certain regulatory matters with respect to the proposed transaction with Staples.
-The representatives of PJSC reviewed and discussed with the Office Depot board of directors certain preliminary financial analyses relating to a potential transaction with Staples (including, among other matters, for both of Office Depot and Staples, historical stock price performance and operating results, certain valuation multiples based on then current stock prices, certain valuation analyses, a comparison of certain financial data of Office Depot and Staples, and a review of hypothetical per share prices for Office Depot and Staples common stock on a standalone basis and Staples on a pro forma basis assuming a transaction) and compared the terms of Staples' December 16, 2014 proposal and Office Depot's December 24, 2014 counterproposal and Staples' and Office Depot's previous proposals and counterproposals.
+The representatives of PJSC reviewed and discussed with the Office Depot board of directors certain financial analyses relating to a potential transaction with Staples and compared the terms of Staples' December 16, 2014 proposal and Office Depot's December 24, 2014 counterproposal.
 In addition, PJSC also reviewed and discussed with the Office Depot directors their views of Office Depot's strategic alternatives to the proposed transaction with Staples, including maintaining the status quo and operating as an independent company, instituting regular dividends or a share repurchase program, paying a special dividend or a effecting a large, one-time special share repurchase, the acquisition by Office Depot of certain potential target companies or a potential sale of Office Depot to a strategic partner or, in a leveraged buy-out transaction, a financial investor.
 The Office Depot board of directors discussed the strategic, business and legal considerations relating to a potential transaction with Staples and the risks and benefits of a potential transaction compared to other potential alternatives.
-As part of this discussion, it was also observed that, although there had been speculation in press and analyst reports following a report issued by research analysts of Credit Suisse AG on September 2, 2014, which suggested that a merger of Staples and Office Depot made "significant financial and operational sense" (referred to in this proxy statement/prospectus as the Credit Suisse report), and the Starboard SEC filings disclosing its stakebuilding in Staples and Office Depot (which speculation increased the likelihood that other potentially interested parties would have already approached Office Depot if they had been interested in a transaction with Office Depot), Office Depot had not received any inquiries concerning alternative transactions and that such other potentially interested parties would still have the ability to submit an acquisition proposal following the announcement of any potential transaction with Staples.
-As a result of such factors, the Office Depot board of directors concluded that soliciting interest from other potential parties at this stage was unlikely to generate competitive tension and help maximize the value for Office Depot stockholders in a potential transaction with
+As part of this discussion, it was also observed that, although there had been speculation in press and analyst reports following a report issued by research analysts of Credit Suisse AG on September 2, 2014, which suggested that a merger of Staples and Office Depot made "significant and operational sense" (referred to in this proxy statement/prospectus as the Credit Suisse report), and the Starboard SEC filings disclosing its stakebuilding in Staples and Office Depot had not received any inquiries concerning alternative transactions and that the benefits of soliciting interest from other potential parties were outweighed by a number of risks, including that such solicitation would further increase market speculation and jeopardize or, at a minimum, delay a potential transaction with Staples.
+Mr. Smith and the representatives of PJSC then reviewed and discussed with the Office Depot board of directors the terms of another counterproposal to Staples and to continue to negotiate the terms of a proposed transactio